puffinrocks/puffin/README.md

 Before accessing the apps you also need to [set-up DNS](#set-up-dns) on your computer.

-### Private deployment
+### Production deployment

-To deploy Puffin for private needs, for a single user or a limited number of users, use docker-compose-single.yml file.
-In an initial form it will deploy on locahost:
+To deploy Puffin for private needs, for a single user or a limited number of users, use docker-compose-example.yml file as a basis:

+    cp docker-compose-example.yml docker-compose-production.yml
-    docker-compose -f docker-compose-single.yml up -d
+    docker-compose -f docker-compose-production.yml up -d

-If you want to run it on a server then copy the configuration file and set SERVER_NAME, VIRTUAL_HOST and SECRET_KEY environment variables.

-In this configuration users can't register themselves and no confirmation email will be sent.
-Log in as user "puffin", password "puffin" (make sure to change the password after you login).

-You can create new users using Puffin console.
-First enter the container:
+You need to change SERVER_NAME and VIRTUAL_HOST variables to point to your domain.
+You also need to set SECRET_KEY variable to a random value.

+To send emails or to disable them completely take a look at [email configuration](#email).

+Initially only "puffin" user with "puffin" password will be created - make sure to change it.
+Later you can either allow other users to register themselves on your platform (SECURITY_REGISTERABLE = True) or create them manually:

     docker exec -it puffin_main_1 bash

-then execute puffin command:

-    ./puffin.py user create \<login>
+    ./puffin.py user create <login>

-The initial password is the same as login, so it should be changed by the account owner.
+(The password will be the same as login, so it should be changed by the account owner.)

-### Public deployment

-To deploy Puffin for public use, so anyone can register to access it, use docker-compose-multi.yml file.
-In an initial form it will deploy on locahost:

-    docker-compose -f docker-compose-multi.yml up -d

-If you want to run it on a server then copy the configuration file and set SERVER_NAME, VIRTUAL_HOST, SECRET_KEY and MAIL\_\* environment variables.
-Also make sure to change the default "puffin" user password.
+You may also decide to run apps on a separate machine than Puffin itself.
+To achieve that take a look on MACHINE\_\* options.
+You also won't need network sections in Compose file, since they will be created automatically on the remote machine.

 ### Development deployment directly on host system